knmnyn/cs4248-2120/_pages/projects.md

 * Clarity (how clearly are goals and achievements presented)
 * Scope/Size (in proportion to size of group)
 * Significance (are the questions you are asking interesting)

+Detailed grading rubrics will be made available over the course of the project.